TommasoSitzia/pantrop-stand-growth/README.md

 ## Version and archival record

 GitHub contains the actively maintained data and analytical workflow.
-A fixed version of the datasets and the exact scripts used for the manuscript will be permanently archived on Zenodo before final publication.
+A fixed version of the datasets and the exact scripts used for the manuscript are permanently archived on Zenodo.

 - Zenodo DOI: **10.5281/zenodo.22693772**
 - Corresponding GitHub release: **v1.0.0**